apedrocsantos/ft_irc/README.md

 `/topic <channel> [<topic>]` - The topic for channel &lt;channel&gt; is returned if there is no &lt;topic&gt; given.
 If the &lt;topic&gt; parameter is present, the topic for that channel will be changed, if the channel modes permit this action.
 `/mode <channel> {[+|-]|i|t|k|o|l} [<user>]` - The user MODEs are typically changes which affect either how the client is seen by others or what 'extra' messages the client is sent.

+### RFC2813

+#### Connection ´Liveness´

+To detect when a connection has died or become unresponsive, the server MUST **poll** each of its connections.

+If a connection doesn’t respond in time, its connection is closed using the appropriate procedures.

+#### Users

+When a server successfully registers a new user connection, it is REQUIRED to send to the user unambiguous messages stating: the user identifiers upon which it was registered (**RPL_WELCOME**), the server name and version (**RPL_YOURHOST**), the server birth information (**RPL_CREATED**), available user and channel modes (**RPL_MYINFO**), and it MAY send any introductory messages which may be deemed appropriate.

+In particular the server SHALL send the current user/service/server count (as per the LUSER reply) and finally the MOTD (if any, as per the MOTD reply).

 ## Connecting WeeChat to localhost (using nc)

 PASS \[password\]